Superior Capsule Reconstruction

 - Intact teres minor and subscapularis muscles of the rotator cuff

-Superior capsule reconstruction can be performed through arthroscopy, a minimally invasive technique.
-You will be positioned in a beach chair position.
+Superior capsule reconstruction can be performed through a shoulder scope, and is minimally invasive.
 The top of the glenoid and the head of the humerus are first prepared.
 Drill holes are created.
-Two suture anchors are introduced at the medial glenoid.
+Three suture anchors are introduced at the medial glenoid.
 Two anchors loaded with fiber tape are inserted into the greater tuberosity of the humerus.

-The fascia lata graft is extracted from your own thigh region.
+A cadaver graft made of skin, dermis, and soft tissue is used for the reconstruction.
 The spaces between these anchors are measured and a graft prepared according to size.
 The sutures are extracted through the incision and threaded through corresponding holes that are created in the graft.
 The graft is then passed through the incision and into the joint space.
 The sutures are pulled appropriately to accurately position the suture anchors.
 The sutures and fiber tape are then tied to fix the graft medially to the top of the glenoid and laterally to the greater tuberosity of the humerus head.
 Side-to-side sutures may also be used.

 Once the procedure is complete, the skin incisions are closed.